-(c) Buttons: The same pattern as prescribed for Army Generals.
+- (c) Buttons: The same pattern as prescribed for Army Generals.
 Badges: The same pattern as prescribed for Army Generals.

-Gotget Patches: The same pattern as prescribed for Army Generals.
+Gorget Patches: The same pattern as prescribed for Army Generals.

-(d) In all other respects, Generals wear Corps pattern uniform with the undermentioned modifications:-
+- (d) In all other respects, Generals wear Corps pattern uniform with the undermentioned modifications:-

-Cap, Forage: No scarlet welt, peak to be embroidered all round with oak leaves.
+Cap, Forage: Peak to be embroidered all round with oak leaves.
 Mess Jacket: No badges on lapels.
 Shoulder straps of blue cloth edged with $\frac{1}{2}$ inch oak leaf pattern gold lace, fastened at the points with small mounted buttons.
 Badges of rank size $\frac{1}{2}$ inch in silver embroidery.